gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Keep your visor up anyway,"
 was all Captain Leung said when she commented on it.
-He swapped its gloves for another pair and muttered something about spare parts, then stepped back and said that would have to do.
+He swapped muttered something about spare parts, then stepped back and said that would have to do.

 Violet's legs swished against each other as she followed him to the central ladder.